jmccreight/wrf_hydro_tests/README.md

 usage (if necessary).

-## Who ? ##
+## 1.5 Who ? ##

 Every person who edits the WRF-Hydro source code.

-## How ? ##
+## 1.6 How ? ##

 This is the main subject of this README, please read on.

-# Overview & Definitions #
+# 2. Overview & Definitions #

-Purpose of this section

-1. Define terms ("test" can be use in multiple, ambiguous ways),
-1. Introduce users to what they need to get started.

-Advanced usage (defining custom tests or other development) is deferred to a later section.

-## `take_test.sh` ##

-A *candidate* takes a *test*.
-The take\_test name emphasizes that there are two parts: the taker and the test.
-The `take_test.sh` (bash) script is a top-level driver routine which brings the two together.
-This is shown on the left-hand side in Figure 1 below.
+The purpose of this section is to define the terms used in the design of the wrf\_hydro\_tests.
+Introduce the basics so that new users can become familiar with basic usage.
+[Figure 1](#2-overview--definitions) shows the components of the system and roughly groups these into "basic usage" and "advanced usge".

 <table class="image">
     <tr>